IbraheemAlz/langgraph/README.md

    This will automatically:

+   - Check Python version compatibility
    - Create a virtual environment (`venv/`)
-   - Install all required packages
+   - Install all required packages from `requirements.txt`
-   - Set up the `.env` configuration file
+   - Create a `.env` configuration file
+   - Verify the setup

-2. **Activate the virtual environment:**
+3. **Activate the virtual environment:**

    ```bash
    # Windows: